Chevrolet Trailblazer (crossover): United States

 In the United States, the 2021 Trailblazer is available in several trim levels: L, LS, LT, ACTIV, and RS.
 The L, LS, and LT are the "core" models of the Trailblazer lineup, and feature more traditional exterior styling.
 The ACTIV trim features a more rugged exterior appearance, while the RS trim features a sportier exterior appearance.
 In addition, the ACTIV and RS trims both offer a two-tone roof option.
 L, LS, and LT front-wheel-drive models came standard with the 1.2-liter three-cylinder turbocharged gasoline engine, while LS and LT all-wheel-drive models include the larger 1.3-liter three-cylinder turbocharged gasoline engine.
 The latter is also optional on the LT front-wheel-drive.
 All RS and Activ models, regardless of drivetrain, include the 1.3-liter engine as standard equipment.
 All FWD Trailblazers are equipped with continuously variable transmission as standard.
 AWD versions come with a 9-speed automatic.

+2024 refresh

+The Trailblazer received a facelift in February 2024 for the 2024 model year.
+Changes include a new front fascia of a curvier design, new front bumper, new running lights, new LED taillights, new exterior colors, new wheel designs, and the interior receives a larger 11-inch touchscreen infotainment system (available with wireless Apple CarPlay and Android Auto) and 8.8-inch digital instrument cluster.

+Safety

+The 2021 model year Trailblazer was awarded "Top Safety Pick+" by IIHS, as the Trailblazer headlights on all trims received both a Good and Acceptable rating to be qualified for higher-tier safety award.